kayleyseow/kayleyseow/README.md

   }
 }
 ```
-Some of my work is in private repositories, but feel free to look around!
+Some of my work is in private repositories, but feel free to look around :)